poliandro/pyroblack/docs/source/intro/install.rst

 Install Guide
 =============

-Being a modern Python framework, Pyrofork requires an up to date version of Python to be installed in your system.
+Being a modern Python framework, pyroblock requires an up to date version of Python to be installed in your system.
 We recommend using the latest versions of both Python 3 and pip.

 .. contents:: Contents